NLAFET/StarNEig/index.md

 the Swedish Government via the Swedish Research Council (VR), and VR Grant E0485301.
-The development and performance evaluations were performed on resources provided by the Swedish National Infrastructure for Computing (SNIC) at HPC2N partially funded by the Swedish Research Council through grant agreement no. 2016-07213.
+The development and performance evaluations were performed on resources provided by the Swedish National Infrastructure for Computing (SNIC) at HPC2N partially funded by VR through grant agreement No. 2016-07213.
 The library is published under open-source BSD 3-Clause license.

 Please cite the following article when referring to StarNEig:
 > Mirko Myllykoski, Carl Christian Kjelgaard Mikkelsen: *Task-based,